hlascelles/samudra/_posts/explore/2021-06-03-plastic-recycling.md

 ### Sorting plastic waste

-Most plastics are incompatible with other types of plastics - in a molten state they don't form a homogeneous mixture that could be used to produce high quality recycled material.
+Most plastics are incompatible with other types of plastics - in a molten state they don't form a homogeneous mixture necessary to produce high quality recycled material.
+While inhomogeneous mix of incompatible plastics can be processed into thick products by direct extrusion (for example, plastic lumber), the quality of the material can be improved by at least sorting into groups of compatible plastics that form a homogeneous mix, if sorting into mono plastic streams is not possible.
+Methods for recycling incompatible plastics together, like mechano-chemical extrusion and using compatibilising additives, are an active area of research.

-Plastic waste can be sorted using properties that differ between types of plastic: robotic sorting is based on differences in absorption of radiation, gravity separation is based on differences in density and settling velocity, electrostatic separation is based on differences in contact charging, thermoadhesive separation is based on differences in softening point, solvent extraction is based on differences in solubility, froth flotation is based on differences in wettability.
+Plastic waste can be sorted using properties that differ between types of plastic: robotic sorting is based on differences in absorption of radiation, gravity separation is based on differences in density and settling velocity, electrostatic separation is based on differences in contact charging, thermoadhesive separation is based on differences in softening point, solvent extraction is based on differences in solubility, froth flotation is based on differences in wettability, etc.
-Several methods are being developed for recycling incompatible plastics together - from mechano-chemical extrusion to compatibilising additives.